 Reason #6: You’ll become an expert in the law.

 As a Paralegal, you will quickly become an expert in the law since you will be performing a wide variety of tasks and encountering different laws each day.
 This will help you keep up with constantly-changing laws and regulations within your specialty, leading to promotion and opportunities for advancement.
 If you’re the type of person who enjoys a challenge and likes learning new things, a Paralegal career could be right for you.

 Paralegals are in a service profession, helping clients resolve legal problems under the direction of their supervising attorney.
 If you want to make a difference and enjoy dealing with people, a Paralegal career will provide you with plenty of opportunity to help people.

 How Do You Become a Paralegal?

 For those who have said “I want to be a paralegal” this program might be exactly what you need to start your new career.
 If you are interested in a Paralegal career, first you need to earn a degree.
 Choosing a Paralegal school that is ABA-approved is important – especially when it comes to obtaining a Paralegal job after graduation.
-Fremont College offers an ABA-approved Paralegal program and is one of only 28 ABA-approved Paralegal schools in California.
+Fremont University offers an ABA-approved Paralegal program and is one of only 28 ABA-approved Paralegal schools in California.
 The Paralegal programs takes just 15 months to complete and offers real-world legal experience and training.
 Contact us today to learn more about the Paralegal degree program available at our Cerritos college campuses in Los Angles, CA. Your new journey to become a paralegal starts today!

 Paralegals may not provide legal services directly to the public, except as permitted by law.